Version 7 has important new features:

 Raspberry Pi Watchdog and Battery Backup for all Raspberry Pi Boards.

 If you use your Raspberry Pi for any mission critical project, you need the Super-Watchdog with battery backup.
-The watchdog measures only 87mm * 28mm but packs a lot of functions.
+The watchdog is the same size with Raspberry Pi (85 x 56mm) and packs a lot of functions.

 The watchdog has a default timeout of 120 seconds.
 Once installed, if it does not receive a reset from Raspberry Pi within 2 minutes, it cuts the power and restores it after 10 seconds.

 Raspberry Pi needs to issue a reset command before the timer on the watchdog expires.
 The command can be sent either on the I2C port , or by toggling GPIO11 ( Pin 23 on the GPIO connector).
 The timer period after power up and the active timer period can be set from the command line.
 The number of resets is stored in flash and can be accessed or cleared from the command line.